callumflack/callum-flack-design/content/projects/2017-11-11-oceanblue-living.comp.md

 <!-- @[MarkdownImage](src="https://res.cloudinary.com/pw-img-cdn/image/upload/v1517372170/okok/oceanblueliving-visual-system.png") -->

 > Callum showed us a bigger vision of what our works mean to people.
 And he's been able to convert ideas into reality.
-The site naturally draws comments quite often, which means it's working.” _LeaAnne Cassaniti, Owner_
+The site naturally draws comments and filters our clients.
+It's working for us.” _LeaAnne Cassaniti, Owner_

 <!-- We continue to document new works.
 The image library we've built over the last 18 months allows OceanBlue Living to create high-impact social media at will. -->